 Your first week without dairy can seem tough.
 If it’s all you’ve ever known to include in your morning meals or any other meal, then going without it all of a sudden can seem daunting.
 Many people give up dairy for different reasons.
 Some for health, some for ethical and environmental reasons, and some others may actually have an allergy, making it mandatory that dairy disappears from the table.
 No matter what the reason, skipping the milk, butter, cheese, yogurt, cream, and anything that contains whey, casein, or lactose, can be intimidating, but it’s not impossible.
+There are so many delicious dairy free breakfast recipes for everything from pancakes to smoothies to tofu scrambles!

 1. Raw Oats with Coconut Yogurt